Fantomas42/django-blog-zinnia/docs/how-to/customize_look_and_feel.rst

 	* Additional data is displayed in a block named ``sidebar``.

 You can also create your own app containing some Zinnia’s templates based on inheritance.
-For example you can find these applications which aim to turn Zinnia's templates HTML5 ready, which can be a good starting point to make your own at:
+For example you can find these applications which can be a good starting point to make your own at:

+* `Zinnia-theme-bootstrap`_.
+* `Zinnia-theme-foundation`_.
 * `Zinnia-theme-html5`_.
-* `Zinnia-theme-bootstrap`_.
 * `Django Blog Quintet`_.

 .. warning::